2. Visit sea creatures at the New England Aquarium.

 Opt for a self-guided or more organized tour and be on the lookout for the "sacred cod" on display.

-5. Catch a free outdoor movie at the Hatch Shell.
+5. Catch a free outdoor movie.

 Throw tea boxes overboard at the Boston Tea Party Ships & Museum.
 Photo by Michael Blanchard Photography

 Travel back to 1773 and throw tea over the side of the ship and into the harbor just like the patriots.

 Bring a picnic and grab a spot on the Hatch Shell lawn to celebrate the 4th with some patriotic music.

 Head to Wingaersheek Beach in Gloucester to search for tiny sea life at low tide or hit another family-friendly local beach.

 Stop and smell native wildflowers at this magical garden just west of Boston.

 The top things to do in Boston reveal magical places.
 Photo courtesy of the Isabella Stewart Gardner Museum

 Gawk at priceless art and beautiful gardens in one gorgeous setting at this combined garden/museum.

 Find a great spot along the marathon route to support the runners.
 Cowbells and signs welcome!